-Learn How to Install Marley Flooring over Carpet or Concrete and Home
+How to Install a Home Marley Dance Floor Over Carpet or Concrete

-The home marley dance floor systems feature either a high density foam or an underlayment.
-Both are installed beneath an all-purpose vinyl marley surface.
+The home marley dance floor systems feature either a foam, plastic or rubber underlayment.
+All are installed beneath an all-purpose vinyl marley surface.
 The type of underlayment that is best for your installation is determined by the surface of your existing floor.

 The raised 5/8 inch thick polypropylene tiles will click together and stay in place on your carpet.
 The top surface of the modular tiles provides support for the Adagio marley vinyl material.

-Neither of these options require adhesive to install.
-Simple use a tape down installation option if necessary.
-Both options can be taken up as needed, making them portable if your needs change.
+Whether you're looking to install a marley dance floor over carpet or concrete, none of these options require adhesive to install.
+Simply use a tape down installation option if necessary.
+All options can be taken up as needed, making them portable if your needs change.

 For more on this topic please review our Home Dance Flooring product page.